IBM/MAX-Image-Caption-Generator-Web-App/README.md

 #### Instructions for Docker (Optional)

 To run the web app with Docker the containers running the webserver and the REST endpoint need toshare the same network stack.
-This is done in the following steps.
+This is done in the following steps:

 Modify the command that runs the Image Caption Generator REST endpoint to map an additional port in the container to a port on the host machine.
 In the example below it is mapped to port 8088 on the host but other ports can also be used.